marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

   ``branch`` and the second bit of ``__CET__`` is set to 1 for the ``return``.

-  You can also use the :gcc-attr:`nocf_check` attribute to identify which functions and calls should be skipped from instrumentation (see :ref:`function-attributes`).
+  You can also use the :fn-attr:`nocf_check` attribute to identify which functions and calls should be skipped from instrumentation (see :ref:`function-attributes`).